ComNets-Bremen/GDI-Tutorials/src/03-traffic-lights.md

 Replace `/* TODO */` with a line of code so that all leds will be set as output.

+Also turn on all LEDs to see if you were sucessful.

 Use the `leds` array!

 ---